osherjacobs/LabWork_Findings/README.md

 ### Research Scope & Disclaimer

-This repository focuses on **detection engineering** and Microsoft Defender telemetry behavior.
+This repository focuses on **detection engineering** and Microsoft Defender / ETW telemetry behavior.
 All techniques use publicly documented Windows APIs.
 No custom tooling or binaries are provided.
-All research was conducted exclusively on personal lab systems.

 ---